Port Orford Cedar (Chamaecyparis lawsoniana):

 Port Orford Cedar is also known by another name Lawson cypress.
 The wood is lightweight, of great strength, and rot-resistant.
 Which makes it even more useful and special.
 Its wood is also known for its highly fragrant ginger aroma.

 Due to its Straight grain, It is also famous for building arrow shafts.
-During world war second, It is used for storage battery separators.
+During World War II, It is used for storage battery separators.
 It is exported to Japan where it is used to make coffins, and for shrines and temples.

 Western Red Cedar (Thuja plicata):